P1sec/gea-implementation/README.md

 operator in its [SGSN](https://en.wikipedia.org/wiki/GPRS_core_network#Serving_GPRS_support_node_(SGSN)).

 They were initially designed in the 90's, together with the GPRS system.
-From the cryptanalysis paper, it seems GEA-1 was weakened on purpose; this looks similar as A5/2, which was a weakened encryption algorithm for GSM.
+From the cryptanalysis paper, it seems that GEA-1 was weakened on purpose; this looks similar as A5/2, which was a weakened encryption algorithm for GSM.
 With the development of 3G and UMTS, a new algorithm GEA3 was designed in the 2000's, based on Kasumi.
-This last one is hopefully used by most of the operators in their SGSN today (in 2021).
+This last one is hopefully used by most of the operators in their SGSN appliances today (in 2021).

-A risk remains as most of the handsets continue supporting GEA-1 and GEA-2 (in 2021), even if there is more and more initiatives to remove at least GEA-1 from them.
+A risk remains as most of the handsets continue supporting GEA-1 and GEA-2 (in 2021), even though there is increasing effort purporting to at least remove GEA-1 from these.
 Keeping support for weak encryption algorithm in current handsets enables for potential semi-passive or plain man-in-the-middle attacks against GPRS and EDGE connections.

 Unfortunately, other attacks exist against 2G connections, mainly due to weaknesses within the protocols and especially the weak authentication procedure for 2G subscribers.
-Recently, the EFF indicated the Android OS will provide a feature to disable 2G in smartphones.
+Recently, the EFF indicated that the Android OS will provide a feature allow to disable 2G within smartphones.
-Some large mobile operators have also started decommissioning their 2G network, or are planning to in the years to come.
+Certain large mobile operators have also started decommissioning their 2G network, or are planning to do so in the years to come.

 ## Licensing